 3. Blockchain Technology

-Using blockchain, airlines may do away with the importance of depending on physical ID proofs and save passengers’ data maintained in a virtual de-centralized database that relevant people can access.
+Using blockchain, airlines may do away with the importance of depending on physical ID proofs and save passengers’ data in a virtual de-centralized database that relevant people can access.
 Airlines also use blockchain technology to build strong security for handling customer data.

 4. Machine Learning and AI